Warchant - No. 9 Florida State knocks off defending national champ Virginia, 54-50

 The spurt was keyed by strong defense and some hot shooting by Polite.
 The redshirt sophomore hit 4 of 5 shots from the field (3 of 3 from 3-point range) to score 11 points in the first half.
 He finished with 14 for the game.

-It was Florida State's second straight win against Virginia -- the Seminoles defeated the Cavs last year in the semifinals of the ACC Tournament.
+It was Florida State's second straight win against Virginia -- the Seminoles defeated the Cavs last year in the semifinals of the ACC Tournament - and fourth in the last six games against Tony Bennett's program.

 Florida State 58-3 in its last 61 home games.